hhoussem/market-pricer/README.md

 You can add more deals by implementing `Deal` interface and then implementing the method  `calculatePrice(Product product, int totalQuantity);` and everything will work for you

+The program handles Units (PIECE, KG, L), you can add more units in `Unit.java`

+You can also handle scale of prices by changing the constant `MarketPricer.SCALE`

 Enjoy ;)